Tri-City Quilters Guild https://tcquilters.org

 Member Artist

-The quild members have selected Jan Yancey as our Featured Member Artist for the 2025 show.
+The guild members have selected Jan Yancey as our Featured Member Artist for the 2025 show.

 Jan's Quilting Journey: